Hackdromeda/BugBrowser/README.md

 - How does this skill provide convenience, save time, and improve the lives of novice hackers?
   - Bug Browser can describe specific vulnerabilities, how to find security flaws, and explain how to get paid with bug bounties.
 Whether users are interested in learning about bug bounties, have a background in computer science, or are seasoned security professionals, they can learn something from Bug Browsers library of lessons (powered by [Hacker101](https://github.com/Hacker0x01/hacker101)).

-4. Active Security Researchers - *Security researchers do not work your typical 9-to-5 workday.* - Security researchers can ask for a list of active programs and additional details about a specific program.
+4. Active Security Researchers - *Security researchers do not work your typical 9-to-5 workday.* - Security researchers can ask about active programs,

 - How does this skill provide convenience, save time, and improve the lives of security researchers?
   - Security researchers often work on their own schedule and have flexible hours.
 Alexa can simplify the process of learning of new programs from various platforms when security researchers have a mess of data and programs open such as packed code, virtual or sandbox environments, text editors, and online network utilities and when using Alexa is simply more convenient.

-**What was challenging during the development process?**
+What was challenging during the development process?

+Our team faced several major challenges during the development cycle:

+1. Implementing a Graphical User Interface

 When we started the skill we had not even thought about users who had displays like those on the Echo Spot and Echo Show as well as cards on the Fire TV and Alexa app.
-We had trouble implementing the display interfaces initially but soon became experts at using them.
-Another issue was waiting for the functions to return responses before responding to the user.
-We used request-promises so that responses were exactly what the user expected.
-We also added context so that Alexa could repeat responses and adequately deal with more vague responses.
+One of the goals we set for ourselves was to implement a GUI for Bug Browser and design the best user experience possible.
+Frequently referring to Amazon's resources and documentation for building user interfaces, we were able to quickly learn the differences between the templates.
+The next step in the development process was to find the most effective method of building a template.
+We had trouble implementing the display interfaces initially but soon became experts at using them after learning how to use the standard template builder methods included in the SDK for Lambda.
+One of the most significant challenged our team had to solve was binding a GUI touch event to an intent or function.
+After further research and experimentation, we were able to use the ElementSelected function to build a more captivating display experience.

+2. Asynchronous Requests

+From the early stages of Bug Browser, our team had agreed on a few basic design principles that would increase the efficiency and reliability of Bug Browser.
+One of the most important of these principles was the use of asynchronous request for HTTP GET requests because it is the best practice to avoid blocking the main thread whenever possible.
+We used the request-promise Node.js module for writing asynchronous requests that would retrieve image assets, JSON, and other data that would be parsed with the Cheerio module for Node.js.

+3. Context

+Alexa is a smart, conversational AI that, just like any human being, needs context in order to interpret speech and respond to a user query.
+Not only does Alexa require context, but it also needs to be able to remember session details that would help with routing requests to the correct destination.
+We implemented a system of context organization that would be able to determine the last intent a user was routed to and used it for page navigation between programs lists and program pages as well as news lists and news pages.

-**What are the accomplishments your team is proud of?**
+What are the accomplishments your team is proud of?

 - Bug Browser is our first display interface skill entering production
 - Bug Browser is also our first skill which dynamically gets information and can do advanced functions with the data